Scientific Abstracts

 Acceptable examples:

-- Focus groups were conducted at an academic medical center in the Mid-West Region.
+- Focus groups were conducted at an academic medical center in the Midwest Region.

 - Data were collected through a consortium of community medical centers in the Southern and Mid-Atlantic regions.